Researcher-Facing Track (second Thursdays)

 The Research Data Access and Preservation Association (RDAP), Academic Data Science Alliance (ADSA), and Big Data Innovation Hubs are organizations active in the research data space.
 On this call, representatives from each organization will share what the organization does and what opportunities exist for data-facing track members to get involved.

-All calls will take place within the below Zoom room:
+All calls will take place in a Zoom room (coordinates communicated via email).

-Participants need not subscribe to a particular track to participate in calls.
+Participants need not subscribe to a particular track to participate in calls of other tracks.
 Additional details for track members, including notes documents and any pre-call activities, will be distributed ahead of the call via the email lists and other communication channels within each track.

 The CaRCC (Campus Research Computing Consortium) People Network, aims “to foster, build and grow an inclusive community (termed the “People Network”) for campus CI, research computing and data professionals.”
 If you have received this email NOT via CaRCC’s People Network, and you would like to join the People Network, please fill in the form at http://bit.ly/join_carcc_people_network.